LEWIS HOUSE

 SCHOLAR-IN-RESIDENCE

 Derek and his wife, Bethany, were married in 2016.
-In 2020-2021, they adopted embryos.
-They have two children: a son Lewis and a daughter Iona.
+In 2020, they adopted embryos.
+They have three children: Lewis, Iona, and Margaret.
 Derek and Bethany are passionate about embryo adoption and encouraging others to consider it.
 As a couple, they especially enjoy cooking together, taking long walks, traveling, and reminiscing about their time living in Scotland.

-In addition to spending time with his family, friends, and theological pursuits, Derek especially enjoys baseball, running, and reading—he’s a White Sox fan, a fair-weather runner with one half marathon under his belt, and especially enjoys the fiction of Dostoevsky, Waugh, and Wodehouse.
+In addition to spending time with his family, friends, and theological pursuits, Derek especially enjoys baseball, running, and reading — he’s a White Sox fan, a fair-weather runner with two half-marathons under his belt, and especially enjoys the fiction of Evelyn Waugh and P. G. Wodehouse.